abhishekdiphu/abhishekdiphu/README.md

 <br />

 ### I am...
-* 🎓 A MSc graduate worked  in the field of `machine learning`& `deep learning` for medical images during my academic times, `software develoment`
+* 🎓 A MSc graduate worked  in the field of `machine learning`& `deep learning` for medical images during my academic times.`
 * 🔭 Currently exploring various topics in the field of machine learning.
 * 👨‍💻 Has been a software developer after my bachelors, a graduate reseach assistant during my Msc.
 * 📚 Longlife learner